 - Rate: $135 per person (special rates for groups)

-- What to bring: Quick dry clothing or poncho, hiking shoes, socks, sunblock, mosquito repellent, change of clothes, camera.
+- What to bring: Quick dry clothing or poncho, hiking shoes, socks, sunblock, mosquito repellent, change of clothes, water bottle and camera.

 - Includes: Entrance fee, transportation, rubber boots, lunch and professional bilingual guide.